eonil/rust-tutorial-book/README.md

 ````

 We also learn how to handle errors.
 Rust does not have error throwing.
-Basically, "throwing" and error means throwing low-level details
+Basically, "throwing an error" means throwing low-level details
 to high-level function.
+So it breaks abstraction layers.
-At higher level, generally there's no good way to understand and deal with
+At higher level, there's generally no good way to understand and deal with lower level errors.
-lower level errors.
-So proper programs should handle all low-level errors properly and should return
+So proper programs should handle all low-level errors properly in low-level
-only result.
+and should return only result that can be understandable at higher level.
 And this is why Rust support only returning `Result`.
 You have to include all needed informations in the returning error value.

 ````rust